Unification of integrability in supersymmetric gauge theories

 A general solution $(A_0,\sigma_0,\varphi_0)$ of the localization equations can be easily identified.
-The obvious solution of $F_{ij} = 0$ is the vanishing gauge field.
-This solution also satisfies the Lorentz gauge condition $\nabla^i A_i = 0$, so we have
+The obvious solution of $F_{ij} = 0$ is the vanishing gauge field, and any flat connection on $D$ is gauge equivalent to it under the Neumann boundary condition which preserves the gauge symmetry.
+This solution also satisfies the Lorenz gauge condition $\nabla^i A_i = 0$, so we have

 Also, as we have equipped $D$ with a hemisphere metric which has a positive Ricci curvature, $\Tr(R_{ij} \sigma^i \sigma^j) = 0$ implies